 65020 double-wide 6502 proposal

 HuC6280, a PC Engine using a special version of the 65c02 (with all the modern CMOS instructions minus STP and WAI), with a memory management unit (MMU).
-Of special interest are the instructions directly involved with memory mapping and moving, and a T flag, which when set (using SET), causes accumulator instructions to operate on the ZP address pointed to by X instead, without affecting A!
-It makes it like having 257 accumulators.
+Of special interest are the instructions directly involved with memory mapping and moving, and a T flag, which when set (using SET), causes the accumulator instructions AND, EOR, OR, and ADC to operate on the ZP address pointed to by X instead, without affecting A. In a way, it makes it like having 257 accumulators, for those instructions.

 6502EX (6502 extended to 32 bits)